2 Corinthians 1

 12For our rejoicing is this, the testimony of our conscience, that in simplicity and godly sincerity, not with fleshly wisdom, but by the grace of God, we have had our conversation in the world, and more abundantly to you-ward.

 Paul is answering an implicit charge: that his letters are cunning, his motives mixed, his conduct not what he claims.
 So he appeals to something external judges cannot directly see - the testimony of his own conscience.
 He knows his own heart.
-He has lived not with “fleshly wisdom” (calculated, self-serving) but by the grace of God.
+He has lived by the grace of God, far from the calculated self-serving of fleshly wisdom.
 That is his defense, and it is sufficient.

 13For we write none other things unto you, than what ye read or acknowledge; and I trust ye shall acknowledge even to the end;